JaJaJacob/ScriptStory/README.md

 When joining to Azure hybrid environment I realize I cannot change host name.
 Turns out that Microsoft know the issue and haven' t resolved it yet.
 Just leave the environment, change name and join again

 # 6.SaveAttachmentsMail
+MailStore packs mails into other mail so when these mails are transferred to the Outlook we had a structure: searched mail in mail store mail.
+When we want to save only searched mails we need to get into mail store mail and then save the attachment.
+The script makes it automatically.
+So basically it saves attachments from attachments to the folder.
+To make sure mail name isn't duplicated file name is modified by adding unique EntryID